See Linktr.ee for my primary social media platforms

 Social Media Management, Reporting and (Casual) Photography

 - Social media platform creation and management, and live reporting of special events (conferences, lectures, meetings, receptions, fairs and more), are activities I enjoy.
 Each platform is unique.
-I do not use “auto-posting” services because of this fact, but I have used some of those services in the past should that be helpful and necessary.
+I do not use “auto-posting” services because I find each platform is unique enough to merit individual consideration and handling prior to posting.

-- Twitter is my “live” reporting platform of choice (home base).
+- Twitter is my “live” reporting platform of choice.
 I joined Twitter in 2010.
-I also enjoy, and weave together postings on Facebook, Instagram, LinkedIn, Tumblr and more.
+I also enjoy and weave together postings on Facebook, Instagram, LinkedIn, Tumblr and more.
 I try to strengthen interest in my posts by incorporating links and photos.
 I have managed the Twitter feed of @cclatx as a volunteer since 2017, but I no longer have a personal account on the platform (but I know how to use it well).

 - I believe in social media stewardship and supportive nonprofit communication at all levels.